 As NGOsource embarks on its 5th year anniversary, we are pleased that we have facilitated well over an estimated $1 billion in international philanthropic giving and received our 4,000th ED request!
 NGOsource continues to support international grantmaking at an exponential rate - it took us three and a half years to hit 2,000 requests, 9 months to reach 3,000, and less than six months to eclipse 4,000 requests.
 This is all due to the commitment that our grantmaker members have made to NGOsource’s shared repository model and the sector on the whole.

 In Notice 2017-73, issued by the IRS on December 4, (the “Notice”), the IRS announced how it expects to address proposed regulations on donor advised funds (“DAFs”).
 This is not the first time the IRS has issued interim guidance requesting comments on proposed DAF rules.
 The Notice draws on earlier requests for comment, dating back to 2006 when DAFs were officially introduced to the Internal Revenue Code.

-A nonprofit org may be deemed a public charity — and not a private foundation — if it is specifically defined in the Internal Revenue Code by the nature of its activities.
+As discussed in other posts, a nonprofit organization that is organized and operated for charitable purposes may be deemed a public charity — and not a private foundation — if it is specifically defined in the Internal Revenue Code as a qualifying charity by the nature of its activities.